 Reading a birth chart for constitutional tendency is a more nuanced process than simply identifying which planets are strongest.
 The constitution is not determined by a single planet but by the cumulative weight of several factors: the ascendant sign (lagna), the Moon sign, the sign placement and dignity of Saturn, Mars, and Jupiter, the dominant elements across the chart, and the nakshatra of the Moon.

 The ascendant (lagna) is the most important single indicator.
 Each of the twelve signs corresponds to a doshic quality.
-Fire signs — Aries, Leo, Sagittarius — carry Pitta qualities.
-Earth signs — Taurus, Virgo, Capricorn — carry a mixture of Kapha and Vata qualities depending on the sign.
-Air signs — Gemini, Libra, Aquarius — carry Vata qualities.
-Water signs — Cancer, Scorpio, Pisces — carry Kapha qualities with some Pitta from the fixed and transformative quality of Scorpio.
-A person born with Aries rising and Mars in the ascendant will therefore have a double Pitta signature at the most visible constitutional level.
+Fire signs - Aries, Leo, Sagittarius - carry Pitta qualities.
+Earth signs - Taurus, Virgo, Capricorn - carry a mixture of Kapha and Vata qualities depending on the sign.
+Air signs - Gemini, Libra, Aquarius - carry Vata qualities.
+Water signs - Cancer, Scorpio, Pisces - carry Kapha qualities, with some Pitta from the fixed and transformative quality of Scorpio.
+A person born with Aries rising and Mars in the ascendant therefore carries a double Pitta signature at the most visible constitutional level: the sign itself is fiery, and Mars adds heat, drive, and inflammatory sharpness.

 The Moon sign adds a second layer.
 Because the Moon governs the mind, emotions, and body fluids, its sign placement reflects the doshic quality of the person's emotional and metabolic patterns.
-A Moon in Cancer in its own sign tends toward strong Kapha expression — deep emotional attachment, good memory, strong digestion when stable, but prone to water retention and emotional accumulation.
-A Moon in Gemini tends toward Vata expression — quick-thinking but also anxious, with a tendency toward digestive irregularity and the scattered quality Ayurveda associates with mobile Vata.
+A Moon in Cancer in its own sign tends toward strong Kapha expression: deep emotional attachment, good memory, strong digestion when stable, but possible water retention and emotional accumulation when imbalanced.
+A Moon in Gemini tends toward Vata expression: quick thinking, but also anxiety, digestive irregularity, and the scattered quality Ayurveda associates with mobile Vata.

 What matters for constitutional assessment is the overall weight of evidence.
 A person with three fire-sign planets, a fire ascendant, and a strongly placed Mars has a clear Pitta signature.
 A person with Aquarius rising, Saturn in the ascendant, and the Moon in Virgo has a clear Vata-dominant constitution.
 Most people, however, have mixed charts, and the task of constitutional assessment is to identify the most significant doshic emphasis rather than to reduce the chart to a single category.